PaddlePaddle/Parakeet/examples/fastspeech2/baker/README.md

 ### Preprocess the dataset
 Assume the path to the dataset is `~/datasets/BZNSYP`.
-Assume the path to the MFA result of BZNSYP is `./baker_alignment_tone`.
+Assume the path to the MFA result of CSMSC is `./baker_alignment_tone`.
 Run the command below to preprocess the dataset.

 ```bash